ggrossman/unix-cb/README.md

 expressed interest in the chat server and asked if he could have the code.
 I happily gave it to him.
-He was a leader in the San Francisco rave scene centered at the 1015 Folsom club and set up a "virtual rave" server using the Unix/CB code.
+He was a leader in the San Francisco rave scene centered at the 1015 Folsom club and set up a "virtual rave" server using the Unix-CB code.
 "Vrave" would often be set up at raves as a desktop computer and you could communicate with ravers at OTHER raves.
 They added features to the server like the string `BOOM BOOM BOOM BOOM` being printed occasionally to give a techno feel.